Last Updated: 8/23/23 | August 23rd, 2023

 But the longer you are somewhere, the more complacent you get.

 When you see locals on their phones in crowded areas, tourists toting thousand-dollar cameras, and kids wearing Airpods and Apple Watches, you begin to think, “OK, during the day, maybe it’s not so bad.”

 Suddenly, you step out of a café with your phone out without even thinking about it.

 You’re giving papaya.

 Which is how I ended up getting mugged and knifed.
 (I’m OK.)

 This was also just a matter of being unlucky and not specific to Colombia.
 A wrong-time-wrong-place situation.
 It could have happened to me anywhere where I didn’t follow the safety rules that help you minimize risk.

 The experience reminded me of why you can’t get complacent.
 I gave papaya.
 I shouldn’t have had my phone out.
 It didn’t matter the time of day.
 That’s the rule in Colombia.
 Keep your valuables hidden.
-(Especially in Bogotá, which does have a higher rate of petty crime than elsewhere in the country.)
+(Especially in Bogotá, which does have a higher rate of petty crime (though a lower homicide rate) than elsewhere in the country.)
 I didn’t follow the advice.

 And I got unlucky because of it.
 I’d been having my phone out too often and, with each non-incident, I grew more and more relaxed.
 I kept dropping my guard.